mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 ```
 Repeat this step for each additional node pool.

-If you have any additional management or managed clusters, review the [DKP Upgrade][dkpup] documentation for next steps.
+For the overall process for upgrading to the latest version of DKP, refer back to [DKP Upgrade][dkpup]

 [dkpup]: /dkp/kommander/2.2/dkp-upgrade/
 [upgradekomm]: ../../upgrade-kommander/